 Consider less well-known organisations.
 You’ll face a lot of competition if you limit your search to well-known employers in your chosen industry.
 Perhaps also consider smaller businesses -known as Small and Medium Enterprises or ‘SMEs’- and ‘startups’.
 These have a totally different work culture to larger organisations, so find which works best for you.
 (Think of it as a game of Pointless in which you’re trying to win a placement by naming employers that other applicants haven’t thought of!)
 To find opportunities with SMEs or startups, you could try JobLab.com or WorkInStartups.com

 Hot tip for techies: If you’re looking for a networking opportunity within the tech industry, apply for a free place at Silicon Milkroundabout: a jobs fair taking place in London on 20th and 21st May, where you’ll find many small businesses and startups.

 Use LinkedIn.com to connect with someone inside the organisation, so you can bypass ‘gatekeepers’ and go beyond the speculative approach.
-To help improve your LinkedIn profile, you may like to read our blogpost: ‘Are you making the most of your LinkedIn profile?’
+To help improve your LinkedIn profile, you may like to read our blogpost: ‘Perfecting your LinkedIn profile’

 3. Use the resources on MDXworks.com

 - The MDXworks jobs board: including current placement opportunities (From the first screen, you’ll see more opportunities if you filter your search by location and use keywords).

 - Job-hunting guides: tips and advice to help you find jobs more effectively.